Social Media

 To request a departmental social media channel, you may submit the Social Media Channel Request Form and Management Plan.
 We recommend you contact communications@hfcc.edu to discuss your needs first.

-All social media channels or sites that use the HFC name, logos, or identifiers are considered official and are an important representation of the HFC brand and reputation.
+All social media channels or sites that use the HFC name, logos, or identifiers are considered official.
+These channels are an important representation of the HFC brand and reputation.
 Even those that are created and maintained by HFC departments or units will always remain accessible to Marketing and Communications, following the requirements listed in the Social Media Guidelines document.

 Delete derogatory comments

-Your department will own any approved social media channels, and should actively curate the content produced there.
+Your department will own any approved social media channels that you request.
+You must agree to actively curate the content produced there.
 HFC is interested in generating useful, constructive engagement and interaction.
-While some negative comments are reasonable and acceptable, hateful commentary meant to demean a group of people or any individual is against our values and standards, and should be removed.
+While some negative comments are reasonable and acceptable, hateful commentary meant to demean a group of people or any individual is against our values and standards, and must be removed in a timely way.
 Irrelevant or repetitive commentary may also be removed.

 Allow users to contribute to the conversation